 What stocks should and shouldn’t be traded online?

 If you understand the business of the company you’re buying, almost no stocks are off-limits for online trading.
 Dividend stocks, tech stocks, and everything in between are all available to trade online.
 You can even trade options online, but most brokers still charge a small fee for that.
 Make sure to do your research before making the plunge, otherwise, you’re just speculating.
 However, penny stocks, which the SEC defines as stocks that sell for less than $5 per share, should be viewed with caution because they can be particularly volatile and are ripe for manipulation.

 How much money do you need to buy stocks online?

 Not very much.
 Most online brokerages don’t have minimum requirements to open an account and through the trading of fractional shares, investors can now buy into their favorite companies for as little as $5.
-With many of today’s leading companies’ shares selling for hundreds or thousands of dollars, some brokers offer investors the chance to buy a portion of a share for just a few dollars.
+With shares of many of today’s leading companies selling for hundreds of dollars, some brokers offer investors the chance to buy a portion of a share for just a few dollars.

 Buying stocks online is a fairly simple process once you understand a few key terms and processes.
 But just because it’s simple doesn’t mean it’s easy.
 Make sure to carefully research any company before buying (or selling) its stock to better understand the risks that come with investing in individual shares.